What you will study

 What kinds of evidence can best help us understand these trends and evaluate their effects?
 How is evidence variously mobilised in the course of research, evaluation and policy making?
 And how do different kinds of evidence reflect – or challenge – the worldview of those involved in making policy and delivering services?

-To help us answer these questions, this module looks critically at a wide range of social issues, drawing on experiences of the UK and countries in Western Europe, Africa, North America and South America.
+To help us answer these questions, you'll look critically at a wide range of social issues, drawing on experiences of the UK and countries in Western Europe, Africa, North America and South America.
 It looks at the policies of national governments and the involvement of international organisations, such as the World Bank and the International Labour Organisation in the making of welfare and crime control policy, as well as the social campaigns of non-governmental organisations, social movements and community organisations.
-The module looks to the present, as well as the past, in making sense of contemporary strategies and responses across the social welfare and crime control domains.
+You'll look to the present, as well as the past, in making sense of contemporary strategies and responses across the social welfare and crime control domains.

-These kinds of concerns, questions and themes are explored across the module.
-It is organised into five parts, which collectively explore the entanglements between social welfare provision and crime control strategies.
+The module is organised into the following five parts, which collectively explore the entanglements between social welfare provision and crime control strategies.

 Part two examines the relationship between social welfare and crime control through the lens of social justice.
 This book-led unit is concerned with changing ideas about, and struggles over, social justice at different points in time and in different contexts and settings.
 It explores issues of social inequality, poverty, well-being and harm in relation to diverse issues relating to paid and unpaid work, the provision of health and welfare services, housing and environmental degradation.